GuideUpdated March 26, 2026

 Compare your name, address, phone number, and listed specialties across every result on page 1.
 Are they identical?
 Or does your PT profile say one thing and your website say another?
 Inconsistency confuses both clients and AI tools.

-After the audit: Prioritize fixes in this order: (1) Claim/complete your Google Business Profile, (2) Fix any incorrect information, (3) Ask for reviews if you have fewer than 5, (4) Build a website if you do not have one.
+After the audit: Prioritize fixes in this order: (1) Claim and complete your Google Business Profile, (2) Fix any incorrect information, (3) Build or tighten your website, (4) Align every directory listing to the same core details.
 Each step is independent.
 You do not need to do everything at once.

 Frequently asked questions